Hi there Matt,

 And as far as stroke mechanics, of course there are misses with that long bridge you're using.
 You might as well play tennis by holding the head of the racket at its strings and hitting the balls with the handle end instead.

 A lot of people play pool wrong, few play it right.
 I recognize that I've stated elsewhere the pros take a lot of strokes using an 11-inch or even a 14-inch or so bridge between their finger loop or open bridge and the cue ball.
-And they had excellent technique to that also.
+And they add excellent technique to that also.

 Again, I can use longer bridges but why use a nuclear weapon when a hammer and nail make the size hole that is needed?
 Plus, having the camera near the table, lower even than a player's eyes, makes the bridges on TV seem still longer…